A Beautiful Ceremony by Peter

-Do you or the register of deeds office mail us a copy of the marriage license?
+Do you or the register of deeds office mail us a copy of our marriage license?
 No. To obtain a certified copy of your marriage license you will need to contact the register of deeds in the county where your ceremony was performed.
 I do not keep copies.

 What if we lose or don't obtain our marriage license in time for our scheduled ceremony?
 I can still perform the ceremony, however, it will not be legally binding until you present a valid marriage license to me.
 In these situations you'll both need to sign a waiver indicating that I am performing a mock marriage ceremony and that it is not legally valid.

 What is your policy if we need to reschedule our ceremony?
 I allow one reschedule contingent on the new date and time being available.
 There may also be an additional fee if the venue is changed to a more distant location.

 Payment: A $50 non-refundable deposit is required to book your date.
 For weddings scheduled during off peak months the deposit is $25.
 You may pay with personal check or money order.
 Upon receipt of your deposit I will e-mail you a confirmation.
 The balance of my fee may be paid on the day of your wedding.
 Cash or money order only.
 No personal checks on the day of wedding.
 Also, please keep in mind that during the peak season my services are in high demand.
 As such, I can only hold a date for THREE BUSINESS DAYS pending receipt of your deposit.
 Failure to timely remit a deposit may result in the date being offered to another party.
 Please click on the "Booking" tab above for further instructions.